 Forfaiting: Always non-recourse.

 Factoring: No secondary market.

-Forfeiting: There is a secondary market that increases the liquidity in forfeiting.
+Forfaiting: There is a secondary market that increases the liquidity in forfaiting.

 8. WHO PAYS FOR THE COST